 Spring Cleaning - Don't Forget These Fire Safety Risks

-It’s the middle of the spring season and you know what that means - spring cleaning!
+Spring is right around the corner and you know what that means - spring cleaning!

-While most people look at spring cleaning as a chance to remove dust from hard-to-reach places, throw out old food sitting in their cupboards, and go through boxes stacked in their garage, it’s also important that you pay attention to fire safety.
-To help you out, we’ve compiled a few tips for you to follow:
+Many people think of spring cleaning as a chance to remove dust from hard-to-reach places, throw out old food sitting in their cupboards, and go through boxes stacked in their garage.
+It is also a great time to evaluate your fire safety risks.
+Here are some things to consider:

-The first thing you want to do is ensure that your family can be warned in the event of a fire breaking out.
-Replace the batteries in your smoke alarms and test each one.
-Do the same with your carbon monoxide detectors, which will alert you of any gas leaks that could be harmful or fatal to your family.
+It is important that you and your family get the earliest warning in the event of a fire.
+Replace the batteries in your smoke alarms.
+And test each one!
+Make sure that you can count on these devices.
+Do the same with your carbon monoxide detectors, which will alert you of to harmful build up of exhaust fumes that could be harmful (even fatal!) to you and your family.
 Also, make sure that these detectors are properly placed.
 Smoke detectors should be placed in each bedroom, in the hallway outside the bedrooms, and at least one detector on each floor (including any basement or attic).
-A single carbon monoxide detector should be placed on each floor, as well.
+You should have at least one carbon monoxide detector installed placed on each floor as well.

 Electrical cords can become damaged and frayed over time.
 This is especially true due to pets and pests that chew on the cords.
 Spring cleaning is the perfect time to check each and every cord in your house.
 If they show even the slightest damage, replace them immediately.
-Another safe practice is to limit the number of cords running from a single outlet (with the help of power strips and whatnot), as this can cause overloading to occur.
+Another safe practice is to limit the number of cords running from a single outlet (reduce use of extension cords and power strips) as this can cause overloading to occur.

 Household fires are often caused by excess lint in a clothes dryer.
 Although cleaning should happen on a regular basis - as in, every time you run a load of clothes - this time of year is a great time to remove any lint that you’ve missed.
 And, to be safe, move combustible items such as boxes and clothing away from your dryer.